Trilateration using Unlabeled Path or Loop Lengths: Definitions and Main Results

 \section{Definitions and Main Results}

 We start by establishing our basic terminology. \begin{definition} Fix positive integers $d$ (dimension) and $n$ (number of points).
 Throughout the paper, we will set $N:= \binom{n}{2}$, $C:=\binom{d+1}{2}$, and $D:= \binom{d+2}{2}$.
-These constants appear often because they are, respectively, the number of pairwise distances between $n$ points, the dimension of the group of congruences in $\RR^d$, and the number of edges in a complete $K_{d+2}$ graph (the importance of such graphs will be explained later). \end{definition}
+These constants appear often because they are, respectively, the number of pairwise distances between $n$ points, the dimension of the group of congruences in $\RR^d$, and the number of edges in a complete $K_{d+2}$ graph. \end{definition}

 \begin{definition} A \defn{configuration}, $\pn$ is a sequence of $n$ points in $\RR^d$.
-(If we want to talk about points in $\CC^d$, we will explicitly call this a \defn{complex configuration}.)
+(If we want to talk about sequences of points in $\CC^d$, we will explicitly call this a \defn{complex configuration}.)

-We think of each integer in $[1,\dots,n]$ as a \defn{vertex} of an abstract complete graph $K_n$.
+We think of each integer in $\{1,\dots,n\}$ as a \defn{vertex} of an abstract complete graph $K_n$.
 An \defn{edge}, $\{i,j\}$, is an unordered distinct pair of vertices.
 The complete edge set of $K_n$ has cardinality $N$.

-A \defn{path} $\alpha:=[i_1, \dots, i_z]$ is a finite sequence of $z \geq 2$ vertices, with no vertex immediately repeated.
-(The simplest kind of path, $[i,j]$, is a single edge.)
+A \defn{path} $\alpha:=(i_1, \dots, i_z)$ is a finite sequence of $z \geq 2$ vertices, with no vertex immediately repeated.
+(The simplest kind of path, $(i,j)$, is comprised by a single edge.)
 A \defn{loop} is a path with $z \geq 3$ vertices where $i_1=i_z$.
-(The simplest kind of loop $[i,j,i]$ is called a \defn{ping}.
-Another important kind of loop $[i,j,k,i]$ is a \defn{triangle}.)
-We think of a path or loop as comprising a sequence of $z-1$ edges.
+(The simplest kind of loop $(i,j,i)$ is called a \defn{ping}.
+Another important kind of loop $(i,j,k,i)$ is a \defn{triangle}.)

 Fixing a configuration $\p$ in $\R^d$, we define the \defn{length} of an edge $\{i,j\}$ to be the Euclidean distance between the points $\p_i$ and $\p_j$, a real number.